Independent · Republic of Ireland · 2025 regulations

 Asbestos removal in Ireland

-The licensed removal process from survey to permit to clearance, plus the 2025 permit-system changes and how to find a permit-holding contractor.
+The regulated removal process from survey to job-specific permit to clearance, plus the 2025 permit-system changes and how to choose a specialist contractor.

 Removal guide - Testing